Teque5/grcon24/private/001_trivia/README.md

 # Trivia

+## Points

+We suggest +13 points for correct answers.

 ## Question 0

 Located in Greater Knoxville, this is known as the #1 theme park in the U.S.